 Senior Service Award

-The Alumni Association is seeking nominations from faculty, staff and students for the spring 2019 Senior Service Award.
+The Alumni Association is seeking nominations from faculty, staff and students for the Summer 2019 Senior Service Award.
 This award is presented at each commencement ceremony to a graduating senior who has made significant contributions to the University and/or the community through volunteerism while maintaining an outstanding academic record.
 The recipient receives a commemorative plaque, a check for $300, an engraved paver located in the Student Union Plaza and is recognized at the commencement ceremony.
-The nomination forms are due by Friday, Feb.
-1.
+The nomination forms will be due in June of 2019.

 View previous recipients.

 Student Club Grants – Applications Now Available

 Do you know of a student club searching for sponsors to fund a specific project, trip or cause?
 The UNF Alumni Association is proud to offer grant funding for two student clubs for up $1,000 per club.
 Applications for the fall semester are due by Thursday, Jan.
 31. Click here for an application.
 For questions, please contact the Office of Alumni Engagement and Annual Giving at (904) 620-4723 or by e-mailing firstname.lastname@example.org.

 Spring 2018 Recipients: